 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.

-When your job application consisting of your job cover letter and resume or CV is completed you are ready to submit your resume to employers and Job recruiters in places where you want to work.
+When you completed your job application, you are ready to submit it to employers and job recruiters in places where you want to work.